 Board, Forum for Women Entrepreneurs (FWE) (1995-2000).
-FWE was a non-profit focused on increasing the number of women technology entrepreneurs in Silicon Valley.
+FWE, now known as Watermark, was a non-profit focused on increasing the number of women technology entrepreneurs in Silicon Valley.
 Designed several of the programs and boot camps to increase women founders’ skills and abilities to grow and manage their companies and raise capital.

 Board Member and Chair, Hispanic-Net, a Silicon Valley-based network of Hispanic entrepreneurs, executives, innovators, and investors that work to create market-leading companies.
 Developed networks, programs, and events.

 Venture Partner, New Vista Capital, seed stage venture fund focused on women and minority founded tech startups

 Director, Horsley Bridge Partners, a venture fund of funds.